aws-samples/serverless-ops-review/README.md

   - Risk Warnings:
     - Multi-AZ warnings evaluate if a function is VPC enabled and if the linked subnets follow multi-AZ approach.
     - Runtime warnings evaluate if a function runtime is older then latest or two latest runtime versions (only Zip type supported)
+    - **AWS Trusted Advisor checks** (the following checks are included as part of the report if the AWS Account has [AWS Trusted Advisor](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor.html)  enabled):
+      - Functions with high error rates
+      - Functions with excessive timeouts

   - Optimization Recommendations:
     - Provides optimization recommendations focused on function memory and benefits of optimizing (duration and cost).